Golija (Serbia)

-Golija (Голија, /sh/) is a mountain in southwestern Serbia, located between towns of Ivanjica and Novi Pazar.
+Golija (Голија, /sh/) is a mountain in southwestern Serbia, located between towns of Ivanjica, Novi Pazar, and Raška.
 It is part of the Dinaric mountain range.
 The mountain is heavily forested with significant biodiversity.
 It contains the Golija-Studenica Biosphere Reserve, the first UNESCO-MAB registered biosphere reserve in Serbia.
 It is also a small ski resort, with several historical monuments and monasteries.
 The highest peak is Jankov Kamen at 1833 m.